 7. Promotes Vision Health

-The omega-3 in lettuce promotes vision health and wards off any potential eye-related ailments.
-Romaine lettuce also contains zeaxanthin, one super antioxidant that boosts vision health like no other.
-It is found to prevent age-related macular degeneration (13).
+Lettuce (especially Romaine lettuce) contains zeaxanthin, a super antioxidant that boosts vision health like no other.
+It is found to prevent age-related macular degeneration (12).

 8. Promotes Digestive Health